 3. Set up a realistic budget and savings goals

-Setting up a budget is a great place to start, as is working out how much you’ll both contribute to a shared savings goal.
+Setting up a budget is a good place to start, as is working out how much you’ll both contribute to a shared savings goal.
 For example, you might split it evenly or go 60/40 depending on income.

 4. Understand the risks that come with join bank accounts

 As a type of safeguard, everyone should have their own individual bank account as well as a joint bank account.
-The money in your personal account can be used as play money and personal spending so that it doesn't affect the funds that are used to pay household bills.
+The money in your personal account can be used for discretionary or non-essential spending, not affecting the funds used to pay household bills.

 5. Compare accounts

-Once you’ve considered these tips, you’ll be ready to open a joint bank account!
+Once you’ve considered these tips, you’ll be ready to open a joint bank account.
 But there's one more step to consider first, and that’s grabbing a great rate to maximise your savings success.

-But just how much could a different rate affect your balance?
-Let’s say that Will and Heidi want to deposit $10,000 in a joint account, with monthly contributions of $500.
-According to Mozo’s savings goal calculator, if they were to put their deposit in an account that has an interest rate of 1.50%, after five years they would have a balance of $41,912.
-Whereas if they deposited it in an account with an interest rate of 2.50%, they would end up with $43,250 after the same period.
+Our example couple, Ben and Will, want to deposit $10,000 in a joint account, with combined monthly contributions of $500.
+According to Mozo’s savings goal calculator, if they were to put their deposit in an account with an interest rate of 1.00%, after five years they would have a balance of $39,034.
+If they had an account getting 2.15%, they would end up with $41,011 after the same period.